 Rosemary Henderson was born and raised in Winona, Mississippi.
 Rosemary graduated from Mississippi State University with a degree in business statistics and worked as a systems engineer in Washington, D.C. before moving to Tampa, where she started and raised her family.
-Rosemary began her community activity in her church and with her sons’ schools, and has focused greatly on her church work, becoming a founding member of Holy Trinity Presbyterian Church.
-Rosemary’s upbringing in rural Mississippi growing up on a cattle farm influenced her community involvement later in life.
-Realizing and rejecting the racism that surrounded her earlier life, Rosemary began dedicating her time and service to causes which seek to end racism, promote equality and increase diversity.
-She served on Mayor Friedman’s Bi-Racial Coalition in the 80s, and works with Tampa’s youth through Urban Young Life and Holy Trinity Presbyterian.
-Rosemary has also volunteered for many area non profits and boards, including Mary Lee’s House, Feeding Tampa Bay, Café con Tampa, and serving in the past as President of the Junior League of Tampa and Chairman of the Board of Metropolitan Ministries.
-Rosemary has two sons and a granddaughter.
-She is a painter and also recently started her own business, Rosemary’s Southern Cakes.
+Rosemary’s upbringing in rural Mississippi and growing up on a cattle farm influenced her community involvement later in life.
+Rosemary has dedicated her time and service to causes which seek to confront racism, increase diversity and support the underprivileged.
+She served on Mayor Friedman’s Bi-Racial Coalition in the 80s, and works with Tampa’s youth through Urban Young Life.
+Rosemary has also volunteered for many area non-profits and boards including Mary Lee’s House, Feeding Tampa Bay, Café con Tampa, and serving in the past as President of the Junior League of Tampa and Chairman of the Board of Metropolitan Ministries.
+Rosemary has two sons and was actively involved in their schools.
+She has always been involved with her church, including being a founding member of Holy Trinity Presbyterian Church.
+Rosemary is also a grandmother, a painter and also recently started her own business, Rosemary’s Southern Cakes.

 T. Terrell Sessums

 Terrell Sessums, a Florida native, was born June 11, 1930, in Daytona Beach.
 Terrell graduated with a degree in political science from the University of Florida, where he also served as student body president.
 Immediately after college, Terrell served for two years in the U.S. Air Force before returning to UF for law school.
 Terrell began his political career soon after moving to Tampa – he was elected to the Florida House of Representatives in 1963, helped rewrite the Florida Constitution in 1968, and served as Speaker of the House from 1972-1974.
 After his political career, Terrell turned his focus to another passion: education.
 Terrell has served as a Trustee for USF’s Foundation as well as the University of Tampa and Florida Southern College.
 Local schools carry his name: USF’s Terrell Sessums Mall, dedicated in 2001, and Terrell Sessums Elementary School, dedicated in 2004.
 Terrell has held many other leadership positions in Tampa and in our state, including Trustee at Tampa Bay Performing Arts Center, member and Chair of the Florida Board of Regents, and President of both the Tampa and Florida Chambers of Commerce.
-Terrell is married to his college sweetheart, Neva, and together they have three children and five grandchildren.
+Terrell was married to his college sweetheart, Neva, for 55 years before her passing in 2013.
+Together, they have three children and five grandchildren.